About Journal

 1. Editorial Executive Board

-The Editorial Executive Board includes Editor-in-Chief, Section Editors, Managing Editor, Executive Assistant, Technical Editor, and Production Manager under the chairmanship of editor-in-chief.
+The Editorial Executive Board includes Editor-in-Chief, Founding Editor, Section Editors, Managing Editor, Executive Assistant, Technical Editor, and Production Manager under the chairmanship of the editor-in-chief.
 The Editorial Executive Board is responsible for the overall performance of the journal.

-She will be ultimately responsible for the publication and academic excellence of IJHPM’s published articles.
-She sets the editorial direction and policies for the publication and makes sure a timely publication of each issue with high-quality articles.
+He will be ultimately responsible for the publication and academic excellence of IJHPM’s published articles.
+He sets the editorial direction and policies for the publication and makes sure of a timely publication of each issue with high-quality articles.

-They will perform prompt pre-screen reviews on submitted manuscripts and assist editor-in-chief in selecting experienced external reviewers.
+Section Editors: They will perform prompt pre-screen reviews on submitted manuscripts and assist the editor-in-chief in selecting experienced external reviewers.

-They will directly supervise the day to day operations of publications and report to editor-in-chief.
-The managing editors’ responsibilities include: to suggest ideas; handle technical problems; keep the staff on schedule; answer questions from editors and authors; undertake correspondences related to journal among authors, reviewers, editors, indexing bodies, online system manager and journal office.
+They will directly supervise the day-to-day operations of publications and report to the editor-in-chief.
+The managing editors’ responsibilities include: suggesting ideas; handling technical problems; keeping the staff on schedule; answering questions from editors and authors; undertaking correspondences related to the journal among authors, reviewers, editors, indexing bodies, online system manager, and journal office.

-She will be an integral part of IJHPM’s Editorial Executive Board, working closely with the editor-in-chief and managing editors to increase the quality of IJHPM’s work.
-She assists the editor-in-chief in copy editing of manuscripts, creating and maintaining IJHPM’s style guide, assisting executive assistant in managing a timely and fair peer review process and dealing with enquiries from authors, reviewers and editors, and assisting production manager in publishing articles and issues and final technical editing.
+They will be an integral part of IJHPM’s Editorial Executive Board, working closely with the editor-in-chief and managing editors to increase the quality of IJHPM’s work.
+The assistant editors' responsibilities include but are not limited to assigning articles to reviewers, copy editing manuscripts, creating and maintaining IJHPM’s style guide, managing a timely and fair peer review process and dealing with inquiries from authors, reviewers, and editors, and assisting production manager in publishing articles and issues and final technical editing.

 Production Manager: Hafez Mohammadhassanzadeh

 He will manage the production and publication of IJHPM’s articles and issues and check the pre-production quality.
-He will have a participation in page designing or technical editing by providing suggestions if necessary.
+He will participate in page designing or technical editing by providing suggestions if necessary.

-This part describes the membership, eligibility criteria and responsibilities for IJHPM Editorial Board members.
+This part describes the membership, eligibility criteria, and responsibilities of IJHPM Editorial Board members.
 IJHPM’s Editorial Board is an important source of advice and support for IJHPM’s editorial policies.
 IJHPM’s Editorial Board is responsible for the overall performance of the journal in selecting and accepting manuscripts for publication.

 Membership